Can my motorcycle club custom design their own guided tour?

 Do I have to stay with the guide?

 No, you can go at your own pace and choose your own riding companions.
-The route directions and GPS, if you opt for one, detail all routes, sights, hotels, restaurants, and cafes.
+This is quite easy as the GPS unit has all routes uploaded, including sights, hotels, restaurants, and cafes.

 How much riding experience do I need?

 All riders need a valid motorcycle license.
 You should also have experienced a trip of three- or four-day’s duration – the approximate number of days between rest days.
 If you’re comfortable averaging 200 miles per day, with an occasional longer day, you should do fine.